josephpittsrogers/CharterRetailRewards/flazeassignment/README.txt

 The expected test results eliminate on transaction older than 3 months and one not > $50 for cust1.

 Swagger URLs
-http://localhost:8080/swagger-ui/   Api Documentaton and test rewards-controller with curl http://localhost:8080/v2/api-docs   Json Api Documentation also link in swagger-ui
+All of the above testing can be done via swagger-ui and testing the endoints with the appropriate parameters.
+The results would be returned in the response body. http://localhost:8080/swagger-ui/   Api Documentaton and test rewards-controller with curl http://localhost:8080/v2/api-docs   Json Api Documentation also link in swagger-ui